USDAForestService/USFS-timber-permitting/docs/design-deliverables/online-timber-permitting-ui/2019-12--mvp-usability-test/mvp-firewood-task-flow.md

-# Initial task flow firewood permits
+# Initial task flow for firewood permits
 Our goal in this round of research was to create a MVP, end-to-end online firewood permitting process that let us explore our prioritized user stories and test an online process with permit purchasers.

 ## User stories